- Fee assured

 - Solution Focused Brief Therapy

 - Trauma focused CBT

 - Video & Telephone remote therapy sessions

 Steve Clifford is a psychotherapist who specialises in Cognitive-Behavioural Therapy CBT.
-With over thirty years experience of helping people with emotional and mental health related problems, he is proud to be part of the clinical team at the Sussex Spire hospital, Hastings.
+He has over thirty years' experience of helping people with emotional and mental health related problems.

 Since graduating as a psychotherapist at the university of Surrey in 2000 he has built up a successful private practice helping people of all ages to overcome their difficulties using CBT.

 Cognitive-Behavioural Therapy (CBT) is a type of psychotherapy that focuses on modifying thought patterns in order to change moods and behaviours.
 It is based on the concept that negative actions and feelings, such as those experienced in depression or anxiety, are the result of unhelpful and distorted beliefs or thoughts, not unconscious forces from the past.
 CBT helps us to understand what is happening and what we can do to change the way we feel and react.

 Modern CBT is a fusion of cognitive therapy and behavioural therapy.
 Whilst cognitive therapy focuses on a persons thoughts and beliefs, behavioural therapy specifically focuses on actions and behaviours.
 The combination of both has been proven to be extremely effective for a wide range of problems.